AVK check valves for water and wastewater

 What is a check valve?

-Where can you use check valves
+Where are check valves used?

 Ball check valve and swing check valve installed

-Considerations before a check valve is installed
+Considerations when selecting a check valve

-When choosing a check valve it is important to make a cost-benefit analysis of the specific system.
-Often focus is to reduce cost and at the same time obtain the lowest possible pressure loss, but when it comes to check valves a higher safety equals a higher pressure loss.
-So in order to make sure the check valve protects the system properly, each system has to be assessed individually, and factors such as the risk of water hammer, acceptable pressure loss, and the financial consequence of installing a check valve with a too high safety margin against water hammer have to be considered.
-Please go to How to choose the right check valve for more details.
+When selecting a check valve, it is important to thoroughly evaluate the application needs and perform a cost-benefit analysis.
+Often the goal is to reduce costs while achieving the lowest possible pressure drop, but with check valves, increased safety equals increased pressure drop.
+To ensure that the check valve protects the system, each system must be individually evaluated for factors such as the risk of water hammer, acceptable pressure drop, and the financial implications of a check valve with too high a safety margin against water hammer.
+View our page.

-Different types of check valves
+Types of check valves

-Water hammer and pressure surges
+Water hammer and pressure waves

 What is water hammer?

-Why pressure surges occur in pipelines?
+Why pressure waves occur in pipelines?

 AVK check valves